 The use of private investigators can be key in helping to bring forward admissible evidence and witness testimony that can help obtain a positive outcome in the divorce process.
 Private investigators are trained to help discover the truth and can be immensely valuable.
-Make sure you locate an investigator who is experienced, reputable and can assist you in your case.
+Make sure you locate an investigator who is experienced, reputable, and can assist you in your case.
 If you employ an investigator who does not have a rapport and working relationship with your attorney, you may end up losing valuable time and money.
 Worse case, it can also result in irrelevant evidence or inadmissible being obtained.
 Sometimes the cost of the investigator may outweigh the value they would bring to the case.
-If a state does not allow for fault based divorces, or does not allow marital misconduct to be considered in dividing property and debt and spousal maintenance/alimony as is the case in Illinois, any evidence obtained in regards to marital misconduct or fault might not be valuable and could outweigh the cost of obtaining the information.
+If a state does not allow for fault-based divorces or does not allow marital misconduct to be considered in dividing property and debt and spousal maintenance/alimony as is the case in Illinois, any evidence obtained in regard to marital misconduct or fault might not be valuable and could outweigh the cost of obtaining the information.

 How soon will I be divorced?
 How can I shorten the process?

 The length of a divorce can vary significantly.
 It can be shorter, depending on the parties’ cooperation.
-It can be longer, if emotions run high and pockets run deep.
+It can be longer if emotions run high and pockets run deep.
 Although a very long, expensive, drawn-out divorce is almost never necessary, it can and will happen if one or both parties are unreasonable.
 Every case is different and the length of the case will be largely determined by the complexity of the case and whether or not you and the other party can reach an agreement.
-In family law, settlement is complex because there are usually a multitude of issues that have to be resolved for your case to settle.
-In a divorce with kids, for example, there needs to be an agreement on property and debt division for all marital assets, child custody, child support, maintenance and attorney’s fees.
-Other issues can also come into play from exchange locations and times, dependency exemptions for children, holiday schedules, college education and a host of other issues.
+In family law, settlement is complex because there is usually a multitude of issues that have to be resolved for your case to settle.
+In a divorce with kids, for example, there needs to be an agreement on property and debt division for all marital assets, child custody, child support, maintenance, and attorney’s fees.
+Other issues can also come into play from exchange locations and times, dependency exemptions for children, holiday schedules, college education, and a host of other issues.
 For a case to end without a trial, the parties have to enter a comprehensive agreement on the vast array of issues that comprise a family law case.
 If the parties can enter a comprehensive agreement, cases can conclude fairly quickly.
-On the other hand, if the parties disagree on one or more issues, you have to wait on a trial date which can takes months and, in some instances, significantly longer.
+On the other hand, if the parties disagree on one or more issues, you have to wait on a trial date which can take months and, in some instances, significantly longer.

 I need to discuss certain aspects of my case.
 Can I call my spouse’s lawyer if mine is out of town?